p15r/distributey/docs/key_consumer_setup.md

          - Use key size of `4096 bit`
          - Use `platform encryption`
      - Download the public key and save it by its `Unique Name`.
 This pub key must later be configured in HYOK wrapper (`config/auth/`).
+       - Salesforce provides a certificate from which `HYOK-Wrapper` only needs the public key.
+Use this command to extract it: `openssl x509 -pubkey -noout -in jwt_kid_salesforce_serviceX.crt > jwt_kid_salesforce_serviceX.pem`
    - Import own key to Salesforce [[docs](key_consumer_setup_import_key_to_sf.md)] (**Not Recommended**)
 6. To go `Named Credential` on Salesforce and create `New Named Credential` as following:
    | Config name  | Value |